Considerations and Limitations

 • [Data recovery to Linux server] You can recover data over SSH only — recovery using Linux Management Agent is not supported.

 • [Data recovery to Linux server] Data recovery with Veeam Explorer for Oracle is not supported if the SQL*Plus environment on the target Oracle server is configured to use glogin.sql or login.sql profile files.
-For details, see the Configuring SQL*Plus section of the SQL*Plus User's Guide.
+For details, see the Configuring SQL*Plus section of the SQL*Plus User's Guide and Reference.

 • [Data recovery to Linux server] Recovery of databases that resided in an encrypted file system on the original server is not supported.
 In particular, encrypted LVM volumes are not supported.